vict0rcarvalh0/pinocchio-guide/README.md

 ```

 ### AuthorizeNonceAccount
-Sets or changes the authority of a Nonce account, determining who can authorize nonce increments.
+Updates the authority of a nonce account to a new signer.
+It’s used when the current nonce authority needs to delegate or transfer control to another keypair.

 ```rust
 use pinocchio::{